Josh1147582/pi-digits/README.md

 ## TODO

-- Add a function for converting results to decimal.
+- [X] Add a function for converting results to decimal (and binary).
-- Implement a faster mod operation, to allow for larger numbers (like 12345678901234567890).
+- [ ] Implement a faster mod operation, to allow for larger numbers (like 12345678901234567890).
 It will likely be implemented with the algorithm explained in the paper.
-- Replace the mess in `prompt` with a monad.
+- [ ] Replace the mess in `prompt` with a monad.
-- Implement threading?
+- [ ] Implement threading?